kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 ### RBAC

-Cluster-scoped NetworkPolicy resources are meant for cluster administrators.
+AdminNetworkPolicy resources are meant for cluster administrators.
 Thus, access to manage these resources must be granted to subjects which have the authority to outline the security policies for the cluster.
-Therefore, by default, the `admin` and `edit` ClusterRoles will be granted the permissions to edit the cluster-scoped NetworkPolicy resources.
+Therefore, by default, the `cluster-admin` ClusterRole will be granted the permissions to edit the AdminNetworkPolicy resources.

-### Key differences between Cluster-scoped policies and Network Policies
+### Key differences between AdminNetworkPolicies and NetworkPolicies

 |                          | AdminNetworkPolicy                                                                                             | K8s NetworkPolicies                                                                |
 |--------------------------|------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|